-- Grade changes: Requests for adjustment to any grade should occur within the 2-week period following the posted grade in question and must be approved by the course instructor (you can discuss your concerns with the TA, but the TA cannot change grades without final approval from the instructor). - Policy on Class Attendance: Lecture attendance is recommended.
-While attendance is not mandatory, experience has shown that those who attend lectures earn higher grades in the course.
-If recorded lectures are available, please do not wait until just before a test to watch them and study.
-A routine meeting (even with video conferencing) of a small (2-5) group seems to work best. - Policy on Cell Phones: Cell phones should be turned off or on vibrate mode during a live class, with the exception of a primary care giver.
+- Grade changes: Requests for adjustment to any grade should occur within the 2-week period following the posted grade in question and must be approved by the course instructor (you can discuss your concerns with the TA, but the TA cannot change grades without final approval from the instructor). - Study suggestions: If recorded lectures are available, please do not wait until just before a test to watch them and study.
+A routine meeting (even with video conferencing) of a small (2-5) group seems to work best.

+- Policy on Cell Phones: Cell phones should be turned off or on vibrate mode during a live class, with the exception of a primary care giver.
 If/when receiving a call, promptly move to outside the classroom. - Make-up Exam Policy: Make-up exams will be provided only with the prior approval of the instructor or excused absence.
-In general, acceptable reasons for excused absence include illness, serious family emergencies, special curricular requirements, military obligation, court-imposed legal obligations, religious holidays and participation in official university activities such as music performances, athletic competition or debate. - Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - For online courses with recorded materials: Our class sessions may be audio and visually recorded for students in the class to refer back to and for enrolled students who are unable to attend live.
-Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
-If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
-Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
-If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared.
-As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.
+In general, acceptable reasons for excused absence include illness, serious family emergencies, special curricular requirements, military obligation, court-imposed legal obligations, religious holidays and participation in official university activities such as music performances, athletic competition or debate. - Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.